 - Why is the census so important?
-Funding for specialized services to this population is dependent on having accurate information about how many infants, children and youth in California have both hearing and vision problems.
+Funding for specialized services to this population is dependent on having accurate information about how many infants, children and youth in California have both hearing and vision issues.
 When the state and national legislatures approve funding—and state and federal agencies allocate the funds—census information is used to determine priorities and needs.

 - What exactly is meant by the term “deafblind”?
 CDBS recognizes that this is a difficult question for families and educators, and that the federal definition can be confusing.
-To make it more clear, CDBS uses a functional definition of deafblindness: If an individual (birth through age 21) has combined hearing and vision problems that are significant enough to require considerations (such as specialized adaptations, modifications, and strategies) when presenting information or interacting with the child, then that child is considered eligible to be included on the census and receive services from our project.
+To make it more clear, CDBS uses a functional definition of deafblindness: If an individual (birth through age 21) has combined hearing and vision issues that are significant enough to require considerations (such as specialized adaptations, modifications, and strategies) when presenting information or interacting with the child, then that child is considered eligible to be included on the census and receive services from our project.

-- Does a child have to meet my agency’s criteria for vision and/or hearing impairment to be reported on this census?
+- Does a child have to meet my agency’s criteria for vision impairment and/or deafness/hard of hearing to be reported on this census?
 No. Eligibility for vision and/or hearing impairment services varies from district to district, and definitions are interpreted in many different ways.
 For example, students with only a mild hearing loss and vision loss should be included in the deafblind census count since a combined mild loss of both senses can create an adverse effect on educational success.
-In addition, students who are deafblind do not have to meet state criteria since this census and the state count are separate entities (the state count being the number of students in California for whom deafblindness is marked on the IEP as their primary handicapping condition).
+In addition, students who are deafblind do not have to meet state criteria since this census and the state count are separate entities (the state count being the number of students in California for whom deafblindness is marked on the IEP as their primary disability).

 - Why is a child’s etiology requested on the census?
 Knowing a child’s etiology is important for a number of reasons.
 Maintaining this database allows CDBS staff to make important connections between families.
-For example, parents of a child with CHARGE Syndrome might contact CDBS to ask if there are other parents of children with the same syndrome in their area.
+For example, parents of a child with CHARGE syndrome might contact CDBS to ask if there are other parents of children with the same syndrome in their area.
 The census allows CDBS to make these family-to-family connections.
 Another important reason to know etiology is that the California census information is combined with data from around the country to determine which causes of deafblindness are on the increase or decrease, if there are geographic clusters of students with similar etiologies, etc.

 - What are intervener services and why are they now on the census?
-In educational environments, intervener services are provided by an individual, typically a paraeducator, who has received specialized training in deaf-blindness and the process of intervention.
-An intervener provides consistent one-to-one support to a student who is deaf-blind (age 3 through 21) throughout the instructional day.
+In educational environments, intervener services are provided by an individual, typically a paraeducator, who has received specialized training in deafblindness and the process of intervention.
+An intervener provides consistent one-to-one support to a student who is deafblind (age 3 through 21) throughout the instructional day.
 This new question has been added to the bottom of page 1 of the census so that state and federal governments can examine the need for intervener-specific training and/or regulation initiatives.

 - How can I get extra copies of this FAQ, the census guide, and/or the census form?
-Extra copies of all census materials can be obtained on our website at: http://www.cadbs.org/census
+Extra copies of all census materials can be obtained on our website at: https://www.cadbs.org/census